 Warrior sports is a gym, an epic kids “playground,” a competition, coaching, training and more.
-The Springfield Warrior Sports is a credentialed “ninja gym” that is connected to the Ninja Warrior Show (CDHG division,) plpr division, and other national networks of ninja warriors.
+The Springfield Warrior Sports is one of the top fitness programs in Springfield and is a credentialed “ninja gym” that is connected to the Ninja Warrior Show (CDHG division,) plpr division, and other national networks of ninja warriors.

 What Springfield Warrior Sports does is empower kids (and adults too) to get better at conquering obstacles one week at a time.
 “Ninja” fundamentally means patient person.

 You can just drop in anytime and your kids can “play” all day for $15 ($10 bucks for your first time.)

 Springfield Warrior Sports also has classes, and a team your kids can join which competes in ninja competitions during ninja season.
 Yes, it’s an “official” sport thing.